ironsheep/P2-RPi-IoT-gateway/DEMO-LED-Control.md

 | CONTROL/**p2-ledControl** | Web form Submit | Values written by web page, sent to P2 when written
 | PROC/**rpiHostInfo** | RPi Daemon | RPi details to be shown on web page

-Within the status file the P2 places two key-value pairs:
+Within the status file the P2 places four key-value pairs:

 | Status Variable | Description |
 | --- | --- |
 |  color1 | The current value for color1
 |  color2 | The current value for color2
+|  displayMode | The current value identifying which pattern the LEDs are displaying
+|  delay | The new value identifying the delay between pattern changes

-Whenever the web page is loaded (or reloaded - every N seconds) this file is read, the values for `color1 ` and `color2`are pulled from the file and the color pickers are preset to these values.
+Whenever the web page is loaded (or reloaded - every N seconds) this file is read, the values for `color1 ` and `color2`are pulled from the file and the color pickers are preset to these values (if they haven't yet been overridden by changing the form pickers.)

 When the web page values are changed and submitted it writes the following four key-value pairs: